Blake-Madden/Wisteria-Dataviz/ImportingData.md

 Subsetting
 =============================

-A dataset can be subsetted using the `Wisteria::Data::DatasetSubset` class.
+A dataset can be subsetted using the `Wisteria::Data::Subset` class.
 This class's @c Subset() method accepts a filter criterion based on a column, the value to filter with, and how to compare with that value.
 For example, the following will create a subset where it filtered a dataset on the column @c Gender equalling @c Female.